 Run MariaDB Post Installation Security Script on Ubuntu

-Run the installation security script during the MariaDB installation process to secure your installation, preventing potential exploitation or intrusion by malicious actors.
-The industry highly recommends this script as new MariaDB versions often come with default settings considered weak and risky.
+Run the installation security script during the MariaDB installation process to secure your installation and prevent potential exploitation or intrusion by malicious actors.
+The industry highly recommends this script, as new MariaDB versions often come with default settings considered weak and risky.

 To begin, execute the following command to launch the (mysql_secure_installation):